-- To overcome the database being a scaling bottleneck, we switch to DynamoDB instead of DocumentDB.
-It provides REST interface and does not require any persistent connection.
-We resolve cold start issues with a massive warm-up for Lambdas.
+- To overcome the database being a scaling bottleneck, we switched to DynamoDB instead of DocumentDB.
+It provided a REST interface and did not require any persistent connection.
+We resolved cold start issues with a massive warm-up for Lambdas.
 Now it will be possible to spin up a new Lambda instance for each concurrent request.
 Even though the default limit for maximum concurrent Lambdas for every AWS Account is 1,000, it could be increased on-demand.
 We successfully requested a limit upgrade to 10,000 without any extra fees.
-The only limits remaining are the number of IP addresses in every VPC and budget, but none of those was a problem for us at that point.
+The only limits remaining are the number of IP addresses in every VPC and budget, but none of those were a problem for us at that point.

 - Simply migrate from Lambda to node.js application on Elastic Beanstalk for the most critical parts.

 We could not predict what level of the warm-up was sufficient and at some point, warming up Lambdas would become more expensive than running static EC2 servers.
 So, we went with option B(above) for simplicity and to stay on track with our delivery schedule.

 It was hard to leave the realm of Lambdas, since now we had to take care of things like deployment, configuration management, and scaling.